 The appointed time came to appear before the emperor.
-Charles V, seated upon his throne, surrounded by the electors and the princes, gave audience to the Protestant Reformers.
+Charles V., seated upon his throne, surrounded by the electors and the princes, gave audience to the Protestant reformers.
 The confession of their faith was read.
 In that august assembly the truths of the gospel were clearly set forth, and the errors of the papal church were pointed out.
-Well has that day been pronounced "the greatest day of the Reformation, and one of the most glorious in the history of Christianity and of mankind."-Ibid., b.
-14, ch.
-7.
+Well has that day been pronounced "the greatest day of the Reformation, and one of the most glorious in the history of Christianity and of the world."

 But a few years had passed since the monk of Wittenberg stood alone at Worms before the national council.
 Now in his stead were the noblest and most powerful princes of the empire.
-Luther had been [207]

-forbidden to appear at Augsburg, but he had been present by his words and prayers.
-"I am overjoyed," he wrote, "that I have lived until this hour, in which Christ has been publicly exalted by such illustrious confessors, and in so glorious an assembly."-Ibid., b.
-14, ch.
-7. Thus was fulfilled what the Scripture says: "I will speak of Thy testimonies ... before kings."
-Psalm 119:46.
+Luther had been forbidden to appear at Augsburg, but he had been present by his words and prayers.
+"I thrill with joy," he wrote, "that I have lived until this hour, in which Christ has been publicly exalted by such illustrious confessors, and in so glorious an assembly.
+Herein is fulfilled what the Scripture saith, 'I will declare thy testimony in the presence of kings."

-In the days of Paul the gospel for which he was imprisoned was thus brought before the princes and nobles of the imperial city.
-So on this occasion, that which the emperor had forbidden to be preached from the pulpit was proclaimed from the palace; what many had regarded as unfit even for servants to listen to was heard with wonder by the masters and lords of the empire.
-Kings and great men were the auditory, crowned princes were the preachers, and the sermon was the royal truth of God.
-"Since the apostolic age," says a writer, "there has never been a greater work or a more magnificent confession."-D'Aubigne, b.
-14, ch.
-7.
+In the days of Paul, the gospel for which he was imprisoned was thus brought before the princes and nobles of the imperial city.
+So on this occasion, "that which the emperor had forbidden to be preached from the pulpit, was proclaimed in the palace; what many had regarded as unfit even for servants to listen to, was heard with wonder by the masters and lords of the empire.
+Kings and great men were the auditory, crowned princes were the preachers, and the sermon was the royal truth of God."
+"Since the apostolic age," says a writer, "there has never been a greater work, or a more magnificent confession of Jesus Christ."

-"All that the Lutherans have said is true; we cannot deny it," declared a papist bishop.
-"Can you refute by sound reasons the Confession made by the elector and his allies?" asked another of Dr. Eck.
-"With the writings of the apostles and prophets-no!" was the reply; "but with those of the Fathers and of the councils-yes!"
-"I understand," responded the questioner.
-"The Lutherans, according to you, are in Scripture, and we are outside."-Ibid., b.
-14, ch.
-8.
+"All that the Lutherans have said is true, and we cannot deny it," declared a papist bishop.
+"Can you by sound reasons refute the Confession made by the elector and his allies?" asked another, of Doctor Eck.
+"Not with the writings of the apostles and prophets," was the reply; "but with the Fathers and councils I can."
+"I understand, then," responded the questioner, "that the Lutherans are entrenched in the Scriptures, and we are only outside."
 Some of the princes of Germany were won to the reformed faith.
 The emperor himself declared that the Protestant articles were but the truth.
-The Confession was translated into many languages and circulated through all Europe, and it has been accepted by millions in succeeding generations as the expression of their faith.
+The Confession was translated into many languages, and circulated through all Europe, and it has been accepted by millions in succeeding generations as the expression of their faith.

 God's faithful servants were not toiling alone.
-While principalities and powers and wicked spirits in high places were leagued against them, the Lord did not forsake His people.
+While "principalities and powers and wicked spirits in high places" were leagued against them, the Lord did not forsake his people.
 Could their eyes have been opened, they would have seen as marked evidence of divine presence and aid as was granted to a prophet of old.
-When Elisha's servant pointed his master to the hostile army surrounding them and cutting off all opportunity for escape, the prophet prayed: "Lord, I pray Thee, open his eyes, that he may see."
-2 Kings 6:17.
-And, lo, the mountain was filled with chariots and horses of fire, the army of heaven stationed to protect the man of God.
+When Elisha's servant pointed his master to the hostile army surrounding them, and cutting off all opportunity for escape, the prophet prayed, "Lord, I pray thee, open his eyes, that he may see."
+[2 Kings 6:17.]
+And, lo, the mountain was filled with chariots and horses of fire, the army of Heaven stationed to protect the man of God.
 Thus did angels guard the workers in the cause of the Reformation.